juchain-network/chain-contract/docs/posa-whitepaper.md

 3. **Decrease Rate** (decreaseRate)
    - Default value: 24
-   - Controls punishment counter reduction ratio, used to mitigate punishments for长期违规 validators, reducing punished blocks by removeThreshold/decreaseRate per epoch
+   - Controls punishment counter reduction ratio, used to mitigate punishments for jailed validators, reducing punished blocks by removeThreshold/decreaseRate per epoch

 4. **Validator Unjail Period** (validatorUnjailPeriod)
    - Default value: 86,400 blocks (approximately 24 hours)
-   - Time required for违规 validators to return to normal state after removal, only after this time can validators reapply to join the validator set
+   - Time required for jailed validators to return to normal state after removal, only after this time can validators reapply to join the validator set

 ### Reward-Related Parameters